Elementari

 Coding Concepts Covered

-Functions in Sequence Text Variable User Navigation
+Text Variable User Navigation Functions in Sequence

 Student Instructions